Phone-GWP-group

 Staff training (including temps)

-How your staff use your packaging can have a significant impact on its success.
+How your staff use your packaging can significantly impact its success.

-Selecting the right sizes.
-Using the correct void fill.
-Packing the products correctly.
-Even knowing where to find supplies if they run out.
+It is essential to select the right sizes, use the correct void fill, pack the products correctly, and even know where to find supplies if they run out.

 Put simply, comprehensive training for your staff helps your packaging operations run as smoothly as possible.

-It is also essential for any temporary staff that you employ to benefit from at least some basic training too – something which many businesses often overlook.
+It is also essential for any temporary staff you employ to benefit from at least some basic training—something many businesses often overlook.

 Staff efficiency (packing)

-Following staff training, you can also assess how efficiently they pack your products.
-Making gains in efficiency before the rush of orders can help the entire process be much more successful.
+You can also assess how efficiently they pack your products following staff training.
+Improving efficiency before the rush of orders can help make the entire process much more successful.

 It is worth considering packaging that can aid your staff, too.
 For example, you can use crash lock boxes to eliminate taped closures (vastly speeding up packing times).
 If you must use tape, is gummed or self-adhesive tape quicker?
 Could you use self-locking boxes with tamper-evident labels?